ibasil-thomas/portfolio/README.md

+## Hi, I'm Basil Thomas
+I have 7 years of experience in analysis, design, configuration, development, testing, and implementation of web-based business solutions using Microsoft Technologies, Cloud platform and other front-end frameworks.
+An effective communicator with excellent interpersonal, logical thinking and analytical abilities.
+I am dedicated to writing and refactoring clean, reusable, and scalable code applying good practices and development standards.

+Click the link to open my portfolio: https://basilthomas.vercel.app/
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.